Richmond Field

-Richmond Field (FAA LID: 69G) is a privately owned, public use airport located two nautical miles (4 km) southeast of the central business district of Gregory, a city in Livingston County, Michigan, United States.
+Richmond Field (FAA LID: 69G) is a privately owned, public use airport.
+It is located two nautical miles (4 km) southeast of the central business district of Gregory, a city in Livingston County, Michigan, United States.

+The airport is home to multiple gliding clubs.

 Facilities and aircraft

 Richmond Field covers an area of 145 acres (59 ha) at an elevation of 921 feet (281 m) above mean sea level.
 It has one runway designated 18/36 with a turf surface measuring 2,471 by 100 feet (753 x 30 m).

+There is no fixed-base operator at the airport.
+In 1994, a local gliding club purchased additional land at the airport in order to make facility upgrades themselves.

+Presently, Sandhill Soaring Club, a Michigan nonprofit corporation and Chapter of the Soaring Society of America, operates a fleet of gliders and tow-planes at Richmond Field that range from primary trainers (gliders) to single-place 18-Meter and two-seat 20-Meter racing sailplanes.
+The gliding club conducts both aerotow and ground launch operations at Richmond Field, and provides training in both launch methods.
+The Club's members, including its tow-pilots and FAA Certified Flight Instructors (CFI-G), volunteer their time and services for free.
+Visitors may purchase discovery flights in a glider to see what gliding (otherwise known as Soaring), is like and to determine whether they would like to take flying lessons to become a certificated glider pilot themselves.
+The club has a vibrant Juniors program that supports youth involvement in soaring.
+This has led to several members obtaining their ATP ratings and pursuing professional careers in aviation as Airline Pilots or Corporate Jet Pilots, while others have pursued careers in Aerospace engineering or gained admission to the USAF Academy.

 For the 12-month period ending December 31, 2021, the airport had 6,552 general aviation aircraft operations, an average of 18 per day.
 At that time there were 36 aircraft based at this airport: 32 gliders and 4 single-engine airplanes.